WHAT IS

 Understanding Crohn’s Disease

-Crohn’s disease is a chronic (long-term) disease that causes inflammation in your gastrointestinal (GI) tract.
+Crohn’s disease is a chronic (long-term) inflammatory bowel disease (IBD) that causes inflammation in your gastrointestinal (GI) tract.
 It can affect any part of the GI tract from mouth to anus.
-Crohn’s is a progressive disease, meaning it can get worse over time.
-It’s important that your treatment goals include symptom relief, remission, and endoscopic improvement.

 What Causes Crohn’s Disease?